cnruby/rpir/README.md

 # Rpir

-WiringRuby's extension for special components
+WiringRuby's extension in Ruby for special components

 ## Installation